 Amius will use other brokers, dealers and market makers to execute your order and price therefore remains the primary factor.
 However Amius will, unless market conditions dictate, consider the size of the transaction and how this may affect the price of execution, cost and speed of execution as important factors.

-Clients’ orders are generally placed over phone, instant messaging or email and will be confirmed to you in writing.
+Clients’ orders are generally placed over the phone, instant messaging or email and will be confirmed to you in writing.
 Amius do not accept orders via any other electronic means or DMA.

 All orders are promptly and accurately recorded and allocated.
-Amius will always carry out comparable orders sequentially unless the characteristics of a particular order or the market conditions make this impractical or not in the best interests of the client.
+Amius will always carry out comparable orders sequentially, unless the characteristics of a particular order or the market conditions make this impractical or not in the best interests of the client.

 Amius has set out a governance framework to monitor the effectiveness of its order execution arrangements as set out in this Policy and to correct any deficiencies identified.
 Amius will review the arrangement, including this Policy, at least annually or whenever a material change occurs.
 Amius will publish any material changes on its website.
 Amius will also publish the following best execution reports on its website: